OlinDSA2025/olindsa2025.github.io/assignments/assignment_07.md

 1. Choose a different hashing function to explore.
 2. Do some benchmarking to see how sensitive the performance of your associative array is to different choices for number of bins (e.g., using a power of 2 instead of a prime number).
+3. As mentioned earlier, the Lempel-Ziv algorithm is extra credit.
+If you do something else that is above and beyond what is written here, let me know, and we can discuss extra credit.

+## Deliverables

+Turn in a link to a Github repo with your deliverables.

+### Code

+Your code contain the associative array data structure as well as the application to text processing.
+Make sure your code is documented and has unit tests.

+### Writeup

+Include a very brief writeup of the results you got applying associative arrays to solving a problem.
+For example, if you did Lempel-Ziv, you might run it on several different input texts and discuss how much the algorithm compresses the data.
+You can include the writeup as a markdown file in your repository.